rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Returning to Bob, he is a pragmatists.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
 To Bob, a logical issue in code is just a part of life.
 "It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
 It is not unusual for empirical reasoning to dismiss theoretical concerns, however in this case this is likely to be wrong.
-It is hard to assess impact of some bugs (e.g. race conditions) using testing or other observation based methods.
+It is hard to spot or even assess impact of some bugs (e.g. race conditions) using testing or other observation based methods.

 [^rnt]: I have discussed RNT (repetitive negative thinking) in my [_add_blank_target previous post](2022-08-30-code-cognitiveload.html) in my previous post.